aartij22/recommendation/README.md

 To rank the products for each user, a LambdaRank Model is trained using the relevance scores as features, along with carefully designed user/item features.
 This approach aims to provide personalized ranking for optimal recommendations.

 Please refer to the repository for further details and code implementation.

+**Each notebook in the respository includes a `Qualitative Analysis` section, showcasing the results obtained from that particular notebook.**